reinhardherrmann/2025_trips_fila_4/StepHistory.md

 - add Softdelete to table
 - add filter to show deleted Rows
 - add filterable Select Field to search for Addresses and
-- if not exists to add new aAddress and connct to Store
+- if not exists to add new aAddress and connect to Store
 - Add the same to generate a NavAddress
 ---
 ## Step 17 Make Modal to Show Manufacturer and Brand Data